spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

 Let's go through two examples:

-### You want to slowly rollout a configuration change
+### You want to slowly roll out a configuration change

 Say you are rolling out a new feature, hidden behind a feature-flag.
 All that's needed is an update to a ConfigMap referenced by a Deployment.